FBAR Requirements for Cook Islands Trusts

 Multiple Accounts

 Each account is reported separately.
 A Cook Islands trust that owns a bank account and a brokerage account at different institutions requires two separate account entries.
 If the trustee holds accounts at multiple banks or custodians across several jurisdictions, each account appears as its own line item.
-The filer must also indicate whether they hold a financial interest, signature authority, or both.
+The filer must also indicate the basis for reporting each account: financial interest, signature authority, or both.

 Filing Mechanics